Code-Institute-Submissions/Geoskincare-Malaysia/README.md

          ##### As a Frequent User, I want to check if there are any new skincare products.
           2. For now, Users can check our products via our social media but in the future, we will be adding a newsletter subscription to inform Users about it.

     - ### Further Testing

-          1. The Website was tested on Google Chrome and Firefox.
+      1. The Website was tested on Google Chrome and Firefox and there is no errors.
-          2. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X.
+      2. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X and there's an issue regarding Home Treatment carousel images being too stretch but I've fixed it.
       3. A large amount of testing was done to ensure all pages and social media were linking correctly.

 - ## Deployment